Anedjib: Reign

 According to archaeological records, Adjib introduced a new royal title which he thought to use as some kind of complement to the Nisut-Bity-title: the Nebuy-title, written with the doubled sign of a falcon on a short standard.
-It means "The two lords" and refers to the divine state patrons Horus and Seth.
+It means "The two lords" and refers to the divine state patrons Horus and Set.
 It also symbolically points to Lower and Upper Egypt.
 Adjib is thought to have legitimised his role as king with the use of this title.
-According to vessel fragments, Anedjib used the throne name Mr-by'-pw (Merbiape).
+According to vessel fragments, Anedjib used the throne name Mr-by'-pw (Merybiap).

 Clay seal impressions record the foundation of the new royal fortress Hor nebw-khet ("Horus, the gold of the divine community") and the royal residence Hor seba-khet ("Horus, the star of the divine community").
 Stone vessel inscriptions show that during Adjib's reign an unusually large number of cult statues were made for the king.
 At least six objects show the depicting of standing statues representing the king with his royal insignia.